annefou/jupyter_dashboards/_episodes/03-interactive.md

 - Finse Research Centre webcams
 - Finse Railway Station livestream

 Let's use python interactive widgets.
-To make use of Selection widgets, we need to install `ipywidgets` python package.
+To make use of Selection widgets, we need to import `ipywidgets` python package in our notebook.

-Follow the instructor and install `ipywidgets` in `jupyter_dashboards` environment through **Anaconda Navigator**.

-Then in your jupyter notebook:

 ~~~
 import ipywidgets as widgets